andyholmes/gnome-shell-extension-mconnect/README.md

 The [Numix][numix] project and Google's [Material Design][material] project, some of whose icons are included in this extension.

-Last, but not least, anyone who has submitted a Pull Request or translation, opened an issue, helped to debug, offered their opinion or expertise - thank you for visiting my little stand at the [bazaar][bazaar].
+And to anyone who has submitted a Pull Request or translation, opened an issue, helped to debug, offered their opinion or expertise - thank you for visiting my little stand at the [bazaar][bazaar].

 ### Special Mention

-[@ptomato][ptomato] for the work and the [bright future][gjs-future] he has contributed to GJS, as well as help on StackOverflow.

 [Joey Sneddon][d0od88], who was the first to star this project, wrote a great [article on OMG!
 Ubuntu][omg-article] and helped raise awareness of MConnect.

+[@ptomato][ptomato] for the work and the [bright future][gjs-future] he has contributed to GJS, as well as help on StackOverflow.

+[@pwithnall][pwithnall] and [@nielsdg][nielsdg] for helping me out and tolerating my harassment on the Gnome Bugzilla.

 The screenshot of the extension features the [Vimix Dark Laptop][vimix] Gtk & Gnome Shell theme with the [Numix Circle][numix] icon theme.